 Are you having joint pain?
 Not sure if you have arthritis or arthralgia?
-Both conditions can cause joint pain and discomfort, but each condition also has distinctive characteristics that make them different.
+Both conditions can cause joint pain and discomfort that results in long term disability, but each condition also has distinctive characteristics that make them different.
 In this article, we will discuss the symptoms, causes, and diagnosis of both arthritis and arthralgia.

 Arthralgia actually means joint pain.
 When you are experiencing arthralgia, you could have pain due to illness, injury, or even arthritis — pain without swelling.
 Arthritis is an inflammation of the joint.
 The swelling that occurs during an arthritis flare-up can also cause arthralgia.
 When an insurance company is trying to classify whether you are experiencing arthralgia or arthritis, they will define them as either “pain” or “inflammation.”